AlexandreDecan/sismic/docs/execution.rst

     Before: []
     After: ['active', 'floorListener', 'movingElevator', 'doorsOpen', 'floorSelecting']

-One can send events to the statechart using its :py:meth:`sismic.interpreter.Interpreter.queue` methods.
+One can send events to the statechart using its :py:meth:`sismic.interpreter.Interpreter.queue` method.
+This method accepts either an :py:class:`~sismic.model.Event` instance, or the name of an event.

 .. testcode:: interpreter

+    from sismic.model import Event
     interpreter.queue(Event('click'))
+    interpreter.execute_once()  # Process the "click" event

-    interpreter.execute_once()  # Process the event
+    interpreter.queue('clack')  # An event name can be provided as well interpreter.execute_once()  # Process the "clack" event

 For convenience, :py:meth:`~sismic.interpreter.Interpreter.queue` returns ``self`` and thus can be chained.
-We will see later that Sismic also provides a way to express scenarios, in order to avoid repeated calls to ``queue``.
+We will see later that Sismic also provides a way to express scenarios, in order to avoid repeated calls to :py:meth:`~sismic.interpreter.Interpreter.queue`.

 .. testcode:: interpreter

-    interpreter.queue(Event('click')).queue(Event('click')).execute_once()
+    interpreter.queue('click').queue('clack').execute_once()

 Notice that :py:meth:`~sismic.interpreter.Interpreter.execute_once` consumes at most one event at a time.
-In this example, the second *click* event is not processed.
+In this example, the *clack* event is not processed.

 To process all events *at once*, repeatedly call :py:meth:`~sismic.interpreter.Interpreter.execute_once` until it returns a ``None`` value.
 For instance: